PhilPearson83/density_based_spatial_clustering/README.md

 cd density_based_spatial_clustering
 ```

-This project is written in [`Python`](https://www.python.org/) and depends on the following packages:
+This project is written in [`Python`](https://www.python.org/) and depends on the packages in the requirements.txt:

 You can install these packages by running the following command in the project's root directory: